officialkhaled/lets-teach-app/README.md

 # Let's Teach Application

-This is a basic Tutor Hiring Platform app with three users, an admin to manage the users and their posts, a tutor who can create their profile and apply to available jobs, a student who can create job posts according to their needs, built using Laravel and React.
+This is a basic Tutor Hiring Platform app built using Laravel and React.
+It has three users: an admin who manages the users and their posts, a tutor who can create a profile and apply to available jobs, and a student who can create job posts according to their needs.

 A walkthrough going over the steps taken to produce this app.